 Myth: Subscription management is all about billing.

-Fact: SaaS businesses live and breathe off their customers.
+Fact: SaaS businesses live and breathe off of their customers.
 Subscriptions are at the heart of what they do, and billing is only one part of that.
 Good subscription management software recognizes this and acknowledges it in a way that allows businesses to integrate their tech stack, improve their collections process, and maximize efficiency.

 With the right subscription management software, SaaS businesses not only change the way they handle their billing but also enjoy benefits that can be felt company-wide.